Note: This blog post has been updated for version 3.2 of the A2Z Machine

 - Uses the default settings of PuTTY

 The Zork trilogy game files are included in the games folder of the A2Z Machine GitHub project.
 First create 2 folders in the ItsyBitsy file system: “stories” and “saves” .
 Then copy the files from the games folder in the GitHub project to the stories folder on the ItsyBitsy.
 The “saves” folder will initially be empty but will be used later for storing and retrieving saved games.
 The A2Z Machine supports Z Machine files version 3 and version 5 (usually “.z3” and “.z5” extensions).
 You can find other compatible games and resources on the internet, including these sites:

 When uploading a sketch to the ItsyBitsy, CIrcuit Python will be removed and the filesystem on the ItsyBitsy will not be available for managing story files.
 Instructions on restoring Circuit Python can be found here.
 Note: the comment “You only have to install CircuitPython ONCE …” does not apply here.
 You will need to re-install CircuitPython after you upload the A2Z Machine sketch whenever you need to add or delete games or save files on the file system.
 You will then need to compile/upload the sketch again (see next section).

-Version 2 of the A2Z Machine utilizes the TinyUSB library, which allows for drag and drop of Z Machine game files without having to reinstall CircuitPython every time you want to add or remove a game file.
+Beginning with version 2, the A2Z Machine utilizes the TinyUSB library, which allows for drag and drop of Z Machine game files without having to reinstall CircuitPython every time you want to add or remove a game file.
 The filesystem and sketch now work in tandem.